Almost Robinson geometries

 \begin{rem} Consider now a generalised almost Robinson geometry $(\mc{M}, N, K, \mbf{o})$ for which the Minkowski metric $\eta$ belongs to $\mbf{o}$, i.e.\ any metric in $\mbf{o}$ is conformal to a metric of the form

 for some optical $1$-form $\kappa$ and $1$-form $\alpha$.
 This means that $(N,K)$ is an almost Robinson structure for Minkowski space $(\mc{M}, \eta)$.
-Using the Kerr theorem of Section \ref{sec:Kerr_theorem}, one can then generate many Robinson manifolds with non-zero curvature. \end{rem}
+Using the Kerr theorem of Section \ref{sec:Kerr_theorem}, one can then generate many non-flat Robinson manifolds. \end{rem}